eslamabdo18/trading-system/readme.md

     docker exec -it trading-system_app_1 python manage.py migrate

 > This may take sometime to run the project
+> if the streamer did not work due to migrations please down the docker and run it again it will work

 and to run the test cases